allandelmare/jwt-cookie-bridge/README.md

 # JWT Cookie Bridge for MiniOrange SSO

-A WordPress plugin that securely stores JWT tokens from MiniOrange OAuth/OpenID in secure cookies for seamless SSO integration.
+A WordPress plugin that securely stores JWT tokens from MiniOrange OAuth/OpenID in cookies for seamless SSO integration.
 Designed for WordPress sites requiring secure token management in multi-application environments.

 ## Features